objcio/articles/swift-functions.md

 hello("Mr. Roboto")
 ```

-This might not seem so bad until you add a few more arguments to your function:
+This might not seem so bad until you add a few more parameters to your function:

 ```swift
 func hello(name: String, age: Int, location: String) {